-MCD is trading at a discount to only 2.) above.
-The stock is trading at a 14.3% discount to its calculated fair value of $95.49.
-MCD earned a Star in this section since it is trading at a fair value.
+MCD is trading at a premium to all four valuations above.
+The stock is trading at a 17.0% premium to its calculated fair value of $81.88.
+MCD did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description:

 4. Dividend Growth Rate